What Happens Once My Application Is Completed

 - a requirement for the submission of data to continue with the authorisation of the product or a specific use is not met

 - data submitted in support of an application do not support the continuing authorisation of the product or a specific use

 - a product or a specific use is commercially withdrawn

 - false or misleading information was submitted to support an authorisation/permit.

 In addition, we will withdraw an authorisation for a product upon issue of a new Notice of Authorisation (for example following a new application).
 Further information on withdrawal of Notices of Authorisation can be found in the guidance on the withdrawal of authorisations.

 Where appropriate all the data submitted in support of your application and used to make a regulatory decision will be protected in line with the provisions in the legislation under which your application was processed.
 The data will be protected for a period of time based on the date of issue of the original authorisation for your product and whether you change your product's formulation and/or use.

-A third party can request that we access such data in support of their application if they refer to these data and the protection date (the ‘data protection period’) for these data has passed.
-Any data that you submit and are not used to support a regulatory decision will not be protected (ie they are ‘outwith’ the data protection system).
+A third party can request that we access such data in support of their application if they refer to these data and the protection date (the 'data protection period') for these data has passed.
+Any data that you submit and are not used to support a regulatory decision will not be protected (meaning they are 'outwith' the data protection system).

 Further information on data protection and data protection periods can be found in the guidance on the protection of data.

 What if I want to take my authorised product or use off the market?